karina-hensel/anlp2019_20-sentence-generation-project/README.md

 ## Generating English Sentences Using LSTMs.

 Through the use of Long Short-Term Memory (LSTM) Networks, we aim to predict a word depending on the n previous words of the sentence.
-To achieve this, each corpus is transformed into one-hot encoded sequences of ngrams or characters.
-After loading a pre-trained model, it generates a probability distribution over next words / characters following a ngram / character sequence.
-The token / character with the highest probability is then added to the sentence.
+To achieve this, each corpus is transformed into one-hot encoded sequences of n-grams or characters.
+After loading a pre-trained model, it generates a probability distribution over next words / characters following a n-gram / character sequence.
+The token / character with the highest probability is then appended to the sentence.
  The LSTM has been trained on two books: 'Emma' by Jane Austen and 'Alice in Wonderland' by Lewis Carroll.

 ## Running the Code